nb-377/OPF-Tutorial/README.md

 islanded_charging_git.dss: This is the OpenDSS file for section IV C.
 OPF_Tutorial_charging_git.py: This is the python file for the charging of the ESS while islanded, from Section IV C.

-OPF_Tutorial_QSTS_git: This is the Python file for the QSTS siualtion in Section IV D.
+OPF_Tutorial_QSTS_git: This is the Python file for the QSTS simulation in Section IV D.

 Note:
 The loadshape.csv and Solar Data.csv files are required by OpenDSS for all simulations.
 Ensure to update local directories once installed.